USAFA-ECE/ece281-book/book/ICE/ICE3.md

 ![description of my waveform](imagename.png)
 ```

+Now do the same with your sketch of the **top_basys3 entity** that you made earlier (it can be a quick and dirty picture).

 Add a `## Documentation` section to the README.
 This is the only
 one you need for the entire ICE; you don't need one in the file headers.